forestgrape/coronavirus/2_biological/omicron.md

 * *Mutation Distribution:* The number and distribution of mutations.
 Omicron has many mutations in the spike of which a surprisingly large number in RBD and a new insertion in the NTD part of the spike.
 There is also an increased mutation rate in NSP6, however the genes of most other proteins didn't mutate much.

 ##### Possible Explanations
 In the following two possible explanations for these observations are outlined.
-The explanation 1 states the hypothesis that Omicron has a changed tropism and can replicate in immune cells such as macrophages.
-This is a speculative hypothesis though there are arguments.
-Explanation 2 is close to the standard explanation stated often in literature and just explains the higher transmission rates: The mutations in the spike of Omicron mostly render the spike binding antibodies useless and thereby it can escape the acquired immune response.
+Explanation 1 states the hypothesis that Omicron has a changed tropism and can replicate in immune cells such as macrophages.
+This is a speculative hypothesis.
+Explanation 2 is close to the standard explanation stated: Omicron mutated to escape spike targeting antibodies and the immune escape gained yields a  transmission advantage.

 ###### Possible Explanation 1: How an altered Tropism explain the Changes
 One possible observation for the above observations, is a shift of tropism away from differentiated respiratory tract epithelial cells towards immune cells such as macrophages: